-See Policy No. 5755M - Equity in Educational and Services
+See Policy No. 5750M - Equitable Educational Opportunity

 Transgender Students

 This policy ensures that the schools and programs provide a supportive learning environment that is free from discrimination and harassment for transgender students, including students going through a gender transition.
 Gender-based policies, rules, and practices can have the effect of marginalizing, stigmatizing, and excluding students, whether they are gender nonconforming or not.